 Read the Latest Newsletter.

-The applicants for the 2012 PHS Commissioned Officers Foundation’s Dependent Scholarship program were excellent.
+Six students won funding through the 2013 PHS Commissioned Officers Foundation’s Dependent Scholarship program.
 Eligible applicants were spouses, children and grandchildren of active duty or retired members of the COF affiliate, the Commissioned Officers Association.

-39 students, mostly sons and daughters of PHS officers, applied for funding.
+Twelve students, mostly sons and daughters of PHS officers, applied for funding.
 The Selection Committee, composed of active duty and retired officers, scored each application.
-They chose ten highly qualified students as this year’s winners.
-The reviewers chose the student with the highest score as this year’s winner of the Ronald Lessing Award, which comes with a cash prize of $1,000.
+The reviewers chose the student with the highest score as this year’s winner of the Ronald Lessing Memorial Scholarship, which comes with a cash prize of $1,000.
 The award is named in honor of Ronald Lessing, the brother of CAPT Melvin Lessing, USPHS (Ret.).Read more...